kgorking/ecs/README.md

 # Systems
-Systems holds the logic that operates on components that are attached to entities.
+Systems holds the logic that operates on components that are attached to entities, and are built using `ecs::make_system` by passing it a lambda or a free-standing function.

-A system is built from a user-provided lambda using the function `ecs::make_system`.
 Systems can operate on as many components as you need; there is no limit.

-Accessing components in systems is done through *references*.
-If you forget to do so, you will get a compile-time error to remind you.
+Accessing components in systems should be done through *references* to avoid unnecessary copying of the components data.

 Remember to mark components you don't intend to change in a system as `const`, as this will help the sceduler by allowing the system to run concurrently with other systems that also only reads from the component.
 There is more information available in the [automatic concurrency](#Automatic-concurrency) section.